 You’re better able to judge if you can start to pick up the pace at the halfway mark or if you’re in a good spot and simply need to keep holding on to where you are.

 Hopefully this has helped you to better understand RPE in running and why it’s a tool that you need to start utilizing more often!
+You can also watch this video for other details or if you simply prefer to get info that way!

 Looking for more running lingo broken down?